Welcome to It All Adds Up, the University of Minnesota’s sustainability campaign

 - Landcare has converted nearly 50 acres of traditional lawn areas to low input alternatives including prairies, urban meadows, bee lawns, green roofs, and more, and has introduced green infrastructure on many campus projects.
 Explore these features and enjoy our beautiful campus on the Sustainability Walking Tour.

 - Stormwater features help reduce pollution in the Mississippi River.
 You can help keep the Mississippi healthy, too, by picking up litter on campus.
+Learn what YOU can do to prevent stormwater illicit discharge

 Campus Buses and Metro Transit